 A few months ago I returned to the practice of yoga after a break of some years.
-Once only an addition to my weekly exercise routine, it has now become a daily practice in its own right and the results I have felt to my mind, body and general state of well-being have been profound.
+Once only an addition to a weekly exercise routine, it has now become a daily practice in its own right and the results I have felt in my mind, body and general state of well-being have been profound.

 Of course, my daily yoga practice does not mean life is now stress-free, but it certainly feels more peaceful and that I increasingly carry within me a resilience – a buffer – whereby I take things less personally.
-Daily practices such as yoga and embodied meditation, in addition to a deeper exploration of oneself in psychotherapy are, in my view, two of the most effective ways of connecting with self and others, and living a more fulfilling life.
+Daily practices such as yoga and embodied meditation, in addition to a deeper exploration of oneself in psychotherapy are, in my view, two of the most effective ways of building resilience in both the mind and body, connecting with self and others, and living a more fulfilling life.